 Graduate Studies accepts as official all transcripts submitted in sealed envelopes, stamped and verified by the issuing institution or transcripts sent directly from another college or university.
-The applicant must ask Educational Testing Service to send the test results directly to Graduate Studies.
+The applicant must ask the appropriate testing service to send the test results directly to Graduate Studies.
 The process of providing all necessary records may take two months or longer.